mgonzalezporta/TeachingMaterial/README.md

 ## Aknowledgments
 This tutorial has been inspired on material developed by Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who I would like to thank and acknowledge.
-Special thanks must go to Ângela Gonçalves, with whom I started teaching, and Gabriella Rustici, for always finding a way to organise a new course.
+Special thanks must go to Ângela Gonçalves and Mitra Barzine, with whom I have been teaching, and to Gabriella Rustici, for always finding a way to organise a new course.